-One of the most effective ways of troubleshooting and identifying memory problems within JIRA is to have Java output the contents of its memory into a heap dump.
+One of the most effective ways of troubleshooting and identifying memory problems within JIRA applications is to have Java output the contents of its memory into a heap dump.
 There are arguments that will tell the Java Virtual Machine (JVM) to do this automatically when it encounters an OutOfMemoryError (OOME).
-These heap dumps can then be analysed to identify problems within JIRA.
+These heap dumps can then be analysed to identify problems within JIRA applications.

 To enable the JVM to generate a heap dump on an OutOfMemoryError, add the following arguments to the JVM as in our Setting Properties and Options on Startup documentation.
-If JIRA runs out of memory, it will create a
+If JIRA applications run out of memory, it will create a

 jira_pid*.hprof file containing the heap dump in the directory specified below.
 If you use your